CONTENT PROMOTION

 However, while the way we consume media has changed drastically over the decades, some things have stayed the same.

 “Writing,” Brant said.
 The importance of strong writing skills has remained relevant throughout his career.
-From pitch emails to website content to news releases, a PR practitioner needs to be comfortable with creating and distributing high-quality content at a fast pace to get their information to a media contact by their deadline.
+From pitch emails to website content to news releases, a PR practitioner needs to be comfortable with creating and distributing high-quality branded content at a fast pace to get their information to a media contact by their deadline.

 Brant advises that young professionals or students start practicing as soon as possible.
 “Write as much as you can,” he said.
 “Whether it’s for a blog or building your portfolio with writing assignments from class.”